Admittedly-Goat/isiesem2024.net.github.io/docs/Program/index.md

 # Conference Programs

 Thanks for your interest!
-We are still working on the details of the program of this conference.
-Please [stay tuned](/#stay-updated) for more updates.
+We are still working on the details of the programs of this conference.
+Please [stay tuned](../index.md#stay-updated) for more updates.

 # Submit your Abstract

-Please submit your abstract if you are interested in giving a report using the form [here](/Program/Abstract).
+Please submit your abstract if you are interested in giving a report using the form [here](Abstract.md).